Pathoschild/smapi-mod-dump/source/Stardew Access/docs/features.md

 When enabled, the player moves tile by tile instead of freely.
 This feature is most helpful when planting/harvesting crops or in any case where precise movement is required.

-_Note: If in case you encounter the player moving more than one step or the speed being faster than usual, try reducing the speed of grid movement from the config._
+_Note: In case you encounter the player moving more than one step or the speed being faster than usual, try reducing the speed of grid movement from the config._

 See related: [keybindings](keybindings.md#grid-movement-keys), [configs](config.md#grid-movement-configs).